jatinthisside/course-selling-backend/README.md

 # Course Selling Platform Backend

 This is the backend API for a simple Course Selling Platform built using Express.js, Sequelize, and MySQL.
-The application allows admins to manage courses, and users to register, view, and enroll in courses.
+The application allows admins to manage courses, and users to view courses.

 ## Features

 - **User Registration**: Users can create an account by providing basic details.
 - **Admin Access**: Admins can create, update, and delete courses.
-- **Course Management**: Users can view available courses, enroll in them, and track their progress.
+- **Course Management**: Users can view available courses.
 - **Sequelize ORM**: Uses Sequelize for interacting with the MySQL database.

 ## Tech Stack